rgreinho/labelr/README.md

 ## Infered values and environment variables

 `labeler` will automatically detect the owner or organization and the repostiory from the directory where you are running the command.
-It will also look for a file named `labels.yml`.
+It will also look automatically for a file named `labels.yml`.

 The following environment variables are used by `labeler`: